Dylan Carreiro

-Dylan Jorge Guilherme Labao Carreiro (born 20 January 1995) is a Canadian professional soccer player who plays as a midfielder for Vaughan Azzurri in League1 Ontario.
+Dylan Jorge Guilherme Labao Carreiro (born 20 January 1995) is a Canadian professional soccer player who plays as a midfielder.

 Early and personal life

 Carreiro was born in Winnipeg, Manitoba, where he attended Clifton School and Garden City Collegiate before moving at the age of 16 to Toronto.

 Club career

 Early career

 Carreiro began his career in his native Winnipeg, playing with Oriole SC, FC Northwest, and the World Soccer Academy.
-He also played for the youth teams of Toronto FC and Queens Park Rangers.
+He also played for the youth teams of Toronto FC initially with the academy's junior team in the Canadian Soccer League's second division in 2011.
+In 2012, he left Toronto's academy and went abroad to join the youth system of Queens Park Rangers.

 Dundee

 Carreiro signed for Scottish club Dundee in August 2014. in September 2014 he was praised by Dundee youth coach Eddie Johnson.
 Later that month he joined Arbroath on loan.
 Dundee manager Paul Hartley stated that "If he does well enough [at Arbroath] he has a chance [at Dundee] later in the season."
 Carreiro made his Dundee debut against rivals Dundee United on 1 January 2015, appearing as a 71st-minute substitute in the Dundee derby.
 On 2 February 2015, Carreiro returned to Arbroath for a second loan spell.
 Carreiro left Dundee via mutual consent on 22 December 2015.